 Most importantly, it's important to understand that an operational audit, as with any global task, is only optimally effective when you consistently perform three main stages:

-QVALON is focused on organizing operational audits in this format, and it is impossible to achieve it using outdated methods.
+QVALON is focused on organizing operational audits in this format, and it is impossible to achieve this using outdated methods.

-Is it time for an operational audit in your company?
+Is it time to conduct an operational audit in your company?